 Executor's Duty: Informing Surviving Spouse of Decision Rights

-In some jurisdictions, a spouse electing against the will just has to file a document waiving his or her share under the will and claiming the statutory share within a set period after the allowance of the will.
+Sometimes, a spouse electing against the will just has to file a document waiving his or her share under the will and claiming the statutory share within a set period after the allowance of the will.
 Electing to take against the will is an all-or-nothing proposition.
 If the decedent and the surviving spouse prepared their estate plan documents together and were in agreement on their plans,this is unlikely.

 Electing to take against the will has many consequences, some of which may not be readily apparent.
-For example, if the decedent exercised a power of appointment in the will over a trust in favor of the surviving spouse, and the spouse elects against the will, the spouse also loses the property subject to the power of appointment.
+For example, if the decedent exercised a power of appointment in the will over a trust in favor of the surviving spouse and the spouse elects against the will, the spouse also loses the property subject to the power of appointment.

 The estate tax consequences of a waiver should also be kept in mind, as should the fees and expenses involved in dealing with the waiver and its results.

 To claim dower, the surviving spouse files a claim in the probate court within a fixed period after death.
-If dower is claimed, the surviving spouse must also waive the will, if applicable, and take his or her statutory share.
+If dower is claimed, the surviving spouse must also waive the will (if applicable) and take his or her statutory share.